-Action: Only one of these parameters must be set.
+Action: Set only one of these parameters.

 0410: Cannot find virtual addr for mapped buf on ring <ringno>

 The driver cannot find the specified buffer in its mapping table.
 Therefore, it cannot find the virtual address needed to access the data.